2023 – update

 Send DSC-Strand Limited an email asking for Care-Sure Insurance for Stretch Therapy.

-Potential attendees are asked to submit an application outlining why they are interested in participating in the Intensive program.
+Potential attendees are asked to complete an application outlining why they are interested in participating in the Intensive program.

 We’d like to know why you want to train to become a Stretch Therapy Teacher!